TofuKiller9000/OurTown-UE5-Style-Guide/README.md

 `Prefix` and `Suffix` are to be determined by the asset type through the following [Asset Name Modifier](#asset-name-modifiers) tables.

 `BaseAssetName` should be determined by a short and easily recognizable name related to the context of this group of assets.
-For example, if you had a character named Bob, all of Bob's assets would have the `BaseAssetName` of `Bob`.
+For example, if you had a character named Donovan, all of Donovan's assets would have the `BaseAssetName` of `Donovan`.

 For unique and specific variations of assets, `Variant` is either a short and easily recognizable name that represents logical grouping of assets that are a subset of an asset's base name.
-For example, if Bob had multiple skins these skins should still use `Bob` as the `BaseAssetName` but include a recognizable `Variant`.
-An 'Evil' skin would be referred to as `Bob_Evil` and a 'Retro' skin would be referred to as `Bob_Retro`.
+For example, if Donovan had multiple skins these skins should still use `Donovan` as the `BaseAssetName` but include a recognizable `Variant`.
+An 'Evil' skin would be referred to as `Donovan_Evil` and a 'Retro' skin would be referred to as `Donovan_Retro`.

 For unique but generic variations of assets, `Variant` is a two digit number starting at `01`.
 For example, if you have an environment artist generating nondescript rocks, they would be named `Rock_01`, `Rock_02`, `Rock_03`, etc. Except for rare exceptions, you should never require a three digit variant number.
 If you have more than 100 assets, you should consider organizing them with different base names or using multiple variant names.